Shopify/buy-button-js/docs/customization/index.md

 # Customization Options

 To customize your component, you can create an `options` object in your configuration object.
-Each component you wish to customize (for example, product or cart), will have its own configuration nested within the `options` object.
-For example, to customize the product and the cart in a product component, you would pass through both `cart` and `product` objects:
+Each component you wish to customize (for example, product or buy now), will have its own configuration nested within the `options` object.
+For example, to customize the product and the buy now in a product component, you would pass through both `buy now` and `product` objects:

 ```js
 ui.createComponent('product', {